afragen/edd-sl-translations-updater/README.md

 You will need to update to the latest versions of the updaters in the EDD Software Licensing sample code to ensure the appropriate action hooks are present.

-You will need to add a key/value element to your setup array similar to the following,
+You will need to add a key/value pair to your setup array similar to the following,
 `'languages' => 'https://github.com/<USER>/my-language-pack'`

 ### Plugins

-You must add an additional element to the array in your `EDD_SL_Plugin_Updater` setup.
+You must add an additional key/value pair to the setup array in your `EDD_SL_Plugin_Updater` setup.
 The array will be similar to the following from the `edd-sample-plugin.php` file.

 ```php
 	$edd_updater = new EDD_SL_Plugin_Updater( EDD_SAMPLE_STORE_URL, __FILE__, array(